ABOUT THE PROJECT

 One of the most challenging parts about removing carp from our lakes is waiting for them to group together in parts of the lake that are suitable for netting and removal.
 Some areas of the lake are too steep, have too many rocks, or have too much vegetation – all of these preventing a successful removal of carp.

-One of the new, innovative tools that PLSLWD will be using in 2020 is baited box traps.
+One of the new, innovative tools that PLSLWD started using in 2020 is baited box traps.
 The University of Minnesota and several watershed districts in the metro area have had success using this tool to remove carp from their lakes.
 First, a box trap (large net) is placed in the lake bed of a suitable area.
 Then the net is continuously baited with corn until a large group of carp start regularly visiting the site.
 Once a big enough aggregation is in the trap, the ends of the net are pulled up and the carp inside are captured and removed from the lake.

 Do you have a boat?
 Want a great excuse to head out on the lake and help us capture carp?
 Then you can help!
 We need volunteers that are willing to visit our baited box trap areas (2-3 day commitment) and check to see how much corn the carp are eating and to refill the bag as needed.
 Volunteers will check it once a day during the 2-3 day period.